 Discover the hidden gems of the Ionian Sea on a private cruise to Paxos and Antipaxos.
 Swim in crystal-clear turquoise waters, explore stunning sea caves, and relax on the famous Voutoumi beach – accessible only by boat.
 Our experienced skipper will guide you through this unforgettable journey with

-Paleokastritsa, Achilleion Palace, and Paxos boat trips all fill up fast — especially in peak summer.
-Compare and book before you sail.
+Paleokastritsa, the Achilleion Palace, and Paxos boat trips are worth reserving before you sail, particularly in peak summer.

 Corfu Town is a gem for wandering – walkable, flat, and full of history within a short distance of the port.